 Recovery support covers a range of non-structured interventions that run alongside or after structured treatment and are designed to reinforce the gains made in structured treatment and improve the client's quality of life in general.
-Recovery support can include (but is not limited to) mutual aid and peer support, practical help such as housing or employment support and onward relevant referrals to services.
+Recovery support can include mutual aid and peer support, practical help such as housing or employment support and onward referrals to services such as smoking cessation or domestic violence services.